What is special about this course?

 If you are looking for an exciting and rewarding career, nursing could be for you.

 The University of the Highlands and Islands offers you the opportunity to undertake a nursing degree in the Highlands or Western Isles of Scotland leading to professional registration as an Adult or Mental Health nurse with the Nursing and Midwifery Council.
 Our BSc in Nursing Programme is an innovative programme that combines the best of teaching, technology, simulation and practice experience to prepare you for an exciting career in nursing.
-You will be able to experience nursing care in different hospital and community settings and to study at our Department of Nursing in Inverness (Adult and Mental Health Nursing) or Stornoway (Adult Nursing only).
+You will be able to experience nursing care in different hospital and community settings and to study at our Department of Nursing and Midwifery in Inverness (Adult and Mental Health Nursing) or Stornoway (Adult Nursing only).
 Our students will also have the opportunity to undertake international exchanges.

 Your programme will provide you with the knowledge and skills to gain entry to the Nursing Midwifery Council as a registered nurse.
 The primary purpose of the NMC is protection of the public.
 It does this through maintaining a register of all qualified nurses, midwives and specialist community public health nurses eligible to practise within the UK and by setting national standards for their education, training and conduct.